 Taleb puts it, „it measures the difference between what people actually know and how much they think they know.““

 P 117, 14th line from the bottom: “But not only journalists are underachievers of this skill.
 We all are, as Nassim Taleb makes clear with the Russion roulette vignette.”

 P 207, 8th line from the bottom: Replace “Taleb traces this tendency back to the neomania pitfall: the mania for all things shiny and new.” with “Taleb, who uses above-mentioned examples of new and old technologies, coined a word for this: neomania, the mania for all things shiny and new.”
 (This change wasn’t even on Taleb’s list)

-If you come across additional errors in The Art of Thinking Clearly (inadequate or wrong attributions, inadequate or wrong citations, or any other factual errors), please send an email to my assistant Konstanze Klein.
+If you come across additional errors in The Art of Thinking Clearly or in any other of my books (inadequate or wrong attributions, inadequate or wrong citations, or any other factual errors), please send an email to my assistant Konstanze Klein.